fabulous-dev/Fabulous/docs/tools.md

 Some manual set-up is required.
 The following assumes your app is called `SqueakyApp`:

 1. Check your projects have a reference to nuget package `Elmish.XamarinForms.LiveUpdate` for all projects in your app.
+   This is the default for apps created with templates 0.13.8 and higher.
 Do a clean build.

 2. Uncomment or add the code in the `#if` section below in `SqueakyApp\SqueakyApp\SqueayApp.fs`: